+A property may be reported anonymously, or residents may choose to leave their contact information as part of the process for any additional inquiries for the inspector.
 Anonymous complaints will be accepted with the following exceptions: home occupation complaints; portions of the animal ordinance (Chapter 8); when past complaints for the same alleged violation on the same property have been found to be invalid on three or more occasions; and in situations when a street address is not provided.
-Complaints in these categories will require that the complainant provide a name and contact phone number.
+Complaints in these categories will require that the complainant provides a name and contact phone number.

-B. Exceptions
+C. Exceptions